SeizureSaladd/Python-calculators/README.md

 Open the file menu and make a new script
 Copy and paste the code and run.
-Includes 2 calculators one for algebraic equations and 1 for square roots.
+Includes 2 calculators one for algebraic equations and 1 for square roots. or whatever idk wherever u can run python i guess